 2. Run one-hole contests

-Add a little more fun to your golf tournament by having a fun game at one of your holes.
-Depending on the layout of the hole, you can have a closest-to-the-pin or a longest-drive contest.
+Add a little more excitement to your golf tournament by having a fun game at one of your holes.
+Depending on the layout of the hole, you can have a closest-to-the-pin, a longest drive or a hole-in-one contest.
 One of your employees will be stationed at the hole where the contest will be held to take donations that come in and determine the winner.
 Whichever golfer out of each foursome wins the competition gets a prize, which can be:

 - A portion of the money donated in that round (you keep the rest)